The 'post-antibiotic apocalypse' can be prevented. Here's how

 Related

-Antibiotics are microbial carpet bombs, wiping out everything in their path.
+Antibiotics are microbial carpet bombs, wiping out swaths of beneficial bacteria alongside the ones we're trying to kill.
 Bacteriocins are more like guided missiles.
 They can be tweaked to target a single species, or even one strain of a species — E. coli bacteria, for instance.

 E. coli is of special interest to Riley because it causes 90 percent of urinary tract infections (UTIs), a leading reason for antibiotic prescriptions.
 Antibiotics are rapidly losing their power against UTIs, so Riley is encouraging the Department of Defense to develop a bacteriocin-laced wipe for female soldiers.

 Applied once a day, the wipe would mow down UTI-causing bacteria without disrupting other germs in the body.
-For military use, it could be approved relatively quickly as “equipment.”
-That would establish the safety and efficacy of bacteriocins, paving the way for the costly and time-consuming clinical trials needed to secure FDA approval for them as prescription drugs.
+For such use, it could be approved following military protocols.
+That would help establish the safety and efficacy of bacteriocins, paving the way for the more costly and time-consuming clinical trials needed to secure FDA approval for bacteriocin-based pharmaceuticals.

 From there, Riley wants to develop bacteriocins against key antibiotic-resistant illnesses.
 “We’re targeting tuberculosis now,” she says.
 “I have 10 students working on an anti-TB bacteriocin spray to test in mice.”
 Her team is also going after the resistant lung bacteria that infect cystic fibrosis patients.